 With a personal per-capita income of $43,770 in Kentucky, choosing the right exchange and coin to purchase is a big decision.
 The average person in Kentucky earns the equivalent of roughly 1.55 BTC or 24.54 ETH per year.
 Follow these steps to buy the crypto of your choice:

 Step 1: Compare exchanges.

 Exchanges vary in what coins they list and wallets they support.
-For example, SoFi Cryptocurrency Exchange lists over 21 cryptocurrencies and Uphold Digital Money Platform lists 125.
+For example, KuCoin Cryptocurrency Exchange lists over 730 cryptocurrencies and Kraken Cryptocurrency Exchange lists 184.
 Exchanges can also vary in deposit methods and fees.
 Confirm the platform supports any specific coins you're interested in before signing up.

 Our top pick: Gemini Cryptocurrency Exchange